Limited Access: No

 *PHY X064L may substitute for PHYX048L and PHY X049L

-1. The Department will accept ECH 3301 Process Analysis and Design as a substitute course for MAP X302 or MAP X305.
+1. The Department requires ECH 3301 Process Analysis and Design and will only accept MAP X302 or MAP X305 for transfer students.

 2. The Department recommends (but does not require) that students take the following courses at a community college or a state college before transferring to this upper-division program: